Our StoryWho we are, what we do, and a bit of history.

 The very first Sports for Health program was held in 1979.
 Activities were varied; tandem bicycling, hiking, fitness course, swimming and more, all performed by a blind participant with a sighted guide.
 The program became an annual event.

 Land of the Vikings (LOV) was the cultural and recreational center of the Sons of Norway – District Three.
 Land of the Vikings is located on 150 acres in a peaceful valley in Northeastern Pennsylvania and is surrounded by 5000 acres of state game land.
 For more than 30 years, LOV had been the site of NEPA Regional Ski For Light and Sports For Health events.

 Sons of Norway – District Three could no longer sustain LOV operations and was going to shutter the lodge mid summer 2020.
 The impact of government mandated shutdowns brought about by the pandemic in early 2020 hastened the closing and canceled all activities.

-For more than 30 years, LOV had been the site of Sports for Health and Ski for Light events.
 With heavy hearts we bid farewell to a treasured venue.
 But we will recall with fondness the picturesque landscape, rustic charm, and wonderful memories of shared activities in the lodge and on the surrounding trails.